ThalitaRibeirao/ThalitaRibeirao/README.md

-#  Olá, humano :wave:
+#  Hello, human :wave:
- É um prazer tê-lo por aqui.
-Se aconchegue e aprecie alguns de meus projetos. :coffee:
+ It's a pleasure to have you here.
+Sit down and read some of my projects. :coffee:

 - Email: thalita_silva@usp.br
-- Telefone: (11) 93752-3634
+- Number: +55 (11) 93752-3634
 - Linkedin: <a href = "https://www.linkedin.com/in/thalita-alves-da-silva-b55a251b6/"> Thalita Silva </a>

 <div>